How Much Do TikTok Ads Cost?

 One of the biggest barriers to entry onto a new platform is the cost.
 Many elements of a campaign have the ability to impact cost, like the creative assets you use and the audiences you target.
 Having engaging video content is absolutely imperative for a successful campaign on TikTok as 93% of TikTok users spend time on the platform with sound on.
-While there are 600 million users of the app daily, this opens the door to a ton of eyeballs but continues to increase the need to position your product or service stand out.
+When developing your creative assets for TikTok, it’s important to look through it at a performance creative lens and keep in mind creative best practices for TikTok specifically.

 Before launching campaigns on TikTok, start by asking yourself the following questions:

-- Do you have a library of lofi, attention-grabbing videos?
+1. Do you have a library of lofi, attention-grabbing videos – preferably user-generated content?

-If you have “yes” to all of the aforementioned questions then you are ready to start building your first TikTok campaign.
+If you have “yes” to all of the aforementioned questions then you are ready to start building your first campaign with a TikTok ads agency like Tuff.
 In this article, we’re breaking down what it takes to run a successful ad campaign on TikTok and how TikTok ads compare in costs to other social ad platforms.

 TikTok Ads: Is It Worth It?